 Upgrades were made to the circuit in 2010 after assimilating feedback from the inaugural event and in preparation for the Formula 2 series.
 These included the widening of some turns by moving retaining walls further back, the lengthening of runoff areas and re-asphalting.

 Financial difficulties lead to the cancellation of the 2011 race, but it was reinstated in 2012 and the organisers signed a multi-year agreement with the WTCC promotors.
-This was contingnent of the organisers turning the track into a semi-permanent facility reminiscent of Melbourne's Albert Park, with new pit and paddock buildings part of the deal.
-Work on the revised circuit - penned this time by Hermann Tilke - will be complete in time for the 2016 WTCC race in May, when the French GT Tour will also be among the support races for the first time.
+This was contingent on the organisers turning the track into a semi-permanent facility reminiscent of Melbourne's Albert Park, with new pit and paddock buildings part of the deal.
+Work on the revised circuit - penned this time by Hermann Tilke - was completed in time for the 2016 WTCC race in May, though it would prove to much harder to overtake on than the previous layout.

 The new FIA Grade 2 layout is described as 'semi-permanent' and uses a short section of purpose built track running through what was previously the paddock.
-It will run in an anti-clockwise direction but retains the same pit complex.
+It runs in anti-clockwise direction but retains the same pit complex.
 One aim of the new layout is to offer local amateurs a new venue to race on year-round in an effort to boost the sport locally.

 Pictures courtesy Marrakech Grand Prix.